-Industrial Covert Unlimited is in its 20th year of operation.
-CU1.COM has been up since mid 1999.
-Great security & CCTV products and people who answer the phone!
+Industrial Covert Unlimited is in its 25rd year of operation.
+CU1.COM has been up and running since mid 1997 and was one of the original security equipment buying sites on the internet.
+Great security & CCTV products and people who still answer the phone!

 Ground Loops & How Do We Fix Them? - June 08, 2010